Philosophy, AI, and mental health: Perspectives on World Philosophy Day

 IN BRIEF | 10 min read

-• Embodying On World Philosophy Day 2024 (21 November), NUS Philosophy faculty and students share their thoughts on the study of Philosophy and its role and currency in the world today.
+• On World Philosophy Day 2024 (21 November), NUS Philosophy faculty and students reflect on the study of Philosophy and its role and currency in the world today.

 (From left) Lecturers and students from the NUS Department of Philosophy, Associate Professor Loy Hui Chieh, Christopher Chin, Sofia Marliini Heikkonen, Assistant Professor Song Moonyoung, Dr Daryl Ooi and Joan Lim share their thoughts on the importance of critical thinking, the exploration of fundamental questions about existence, knowledge and ethics, as well as the role of philosophy in shaping societies and guiding future generations.